cap-js/docs/guides/providing-services.md

 POST .../sue/Foo(2)/Sue.order {"x":1} // bound action
 ```

 > Note: You always need to add the `()` for functions, even if no arguments are required.
 The OData standard specifies that bound actions/functions need to be prefixed with the service's name.
 In the previous example, entity `Foo` has a bound action `order`.
 That action must be called via `/Foo(2)/Sue.order` instead of simply `/Foo(2)/order`.
-For convenience, however, the Node.js runtime also allows calling bound actions/functions without prefixing them with the service name.
+> For convenience, the Node.js runtime also allows
+> - calling bound actions/functions without prefixing them with the service name
+> - omitting the `()` if no parameter required
+> - using query options to provide function parameters like `sue/sum?x=1&y=2`

 <br>